Skip to main content

 Before: "Glow Serum 30ml - ZenoX Beauty" After: "Hyaluronic Acid + Vitamin C Serum, 30ml, Brightening, All Skin Types"

 The ingredient-forward title matches high-intent purchase queries ("hyaluronic acid serum 30ml") instead of brand-browsing queries ("glow serum").
 On commodity beauty, the difference in conversion rate between the two query types is 3-6x.
-The title is the cheapest CRO move on the account.
+The title is the cheapest CRO move on the account - our product title study across 95,149 titles found top sellers run shorter and cleaner than dead products.

 Variant consolidation for shades and sizes

 A foundation in 40 shades is 40 products in a default Shopify feed.
 GMC reads 40 prices across the same product line.
-Item-group IDs compress them into one product with shade attributes.
+Item-group IDs, defined in Google's product data specification, compress them into one product with shade attributes.
 Signal consolidates, Smart Bidding learns faster, and the shelf-space in Shopping results improves.

 Three issues account for 80% of beauty disapprovals: